Will007-max/Will007-max.github.io/_posts/2021-06-13-handle_spark.md

 This is more interesting than logging.
 In fact, during calculations, the executors permanently communicate with the driver *scheduler* that takes a lot of events used by several components through the *Magic Bus* of events, in particular the **Web UI** is a client for those events (for **jobs in progress**).
 Another client is the **EventLog Listener** that writes events on the disk (HDFS, S3), and the *Spark History Server* process will allow to read what happened on a **finished job**.

 Events are stored in JSON files, allowing further processing.

+### 4.3.
+Metrics

+Almost all the cluster components (JVM, scheduler, Streaming...) have the metrics that are sent to an ensemble of sinks.

+## 5. Catalyst

+It is the engine for SQL optimizations.
+The goal of optimization is to read as little data as possible in order to have a reduced execution time.